DmitryLapshov/cucumber-extentreport/README.md

 # cucumber-extentreport
+Toying with Selenium 4, JUnit 5, ExtentReports, and Cucumber.
-Figuring out how to correctly wire up Extentreport to Cucumber framework by using ConcurrentEventListener
+Figuring out how to correctly wire up ExtentReport to the Cucumber framework by using ConcurrentEventListener